YallaCalculators

 Blog / Employment · 2025-06-15 · 6 min read

 Gratuity is one of the most valuable benefits of working in the UAE.
-Understanding how it’s calculated and when you’re entitled to it can help you make better career decisions and plan your finances.
+Understanding how it is calculated and when you are entitled to it helps you make better career decisions and plan your finances.

 What is Gratuity?

-Gratuity (also called End-of-Service Benefits or EOSB) is a lump sum payment made by employers to employees upon termination of employment.
-It’s mandated by UAE labor law and acts as a form of retirement savings.
+Gratuity (also called End-of-Service Benefits, or EOSB) is a lump-sum payment your employer owes you when your employment ends.
+It is mandated by UAE labour law — Federal Decree-Law No. 33 of 2021 — and acts as a form of end-of-service savings.

 How Gratuity is Calculated

-The calculation follows a simple formula based on your years of service:
+The calculation is based on your years of continuous service:

 Service PeriodRate